mbudisic/transporting-points-demo/DEPLOYMENT.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.11 or higher (required by the project)
 - Git (to clone the repository)

 ## Step 1: Clone the Repository